 Myth: All people with disabilities would benefit from a service dog.

 Fact: People with disabilities are each unique and what works for one person, doesn’t help another.
 Service dogs can make activities of daily living much easier and can provide invaluable support to people with disabilities, however, dogs are living beings and they require a lot of work to care for.
-People with disabilities that are not obvious will be publicly identifying themselves as having a disability when they use a service dog and that may trigger members of the public to ask unpleasant personal questions.
+People with disabilities that are not obvious will be publicly identifying themselves as having a disability when they use a service dog and that may prompt others to ask personal questions.
 Parents with children with disabilities may find that they are already overwhelmed and stretched for time, adding a dog does mean adding another significant time commitment.